hansonkd/puff/readme.md

 ## Puff ♥ HTTP

-Puff has a built in asyncrounous HTTP client that can handle HTTP1 and HTTP2 and reuse connections.
+Puff has a built-in asynchronous HTTP client based on reqwests that can handle HTTP2 (served by the Puff WSGI/ASGI integrations) and reuse connections.
 It uses rust to encode and decode JSON ultra-fast.

 ```python
 from puff.http import global_http_client

 http_client = global_http_client()

 async def do_http_request():
     this_response = await http_client.post("http://localhost:7777/", json={"my_data": ["some", "json_data"]})